 The variety of modern testing frameworks, libraries, etc., can be overwhelming.
-Setting everything up takes time, and if you want to try many different solutions to make an informed decision, you might not have that time.
+Setting everything up takes time, and if you want to try multiple solutions to make an informed decision, you might not have that much time.
 Don't worry, though - there is a solution.

 A menagerie of tools